evershinemj/English/vocabulary.md

 plumber
 - A plumber is a person whose job is to connect and repair things such as water and drainage pipes, bathtubs, and toilets. 管道工

+---

+snore
+- 打鼾

+---

+coating
+- A coating of a substance is a thin layer of it spread over a surface. 涂层 Under the coating of dust and cobwebs, he discovered a fine French Louis XVI clock.

+---

+splash
+- If you splash a liquid somewhere or if it splashes, it hits someone or something and scatters in a lot of small drops. 溅落